 The downsides of marriage counseling

-1. It will take a great amount of time and energy – from both of you.
+It will take a great amount of time and energy – from both of you.

-While working with a marriage counselor be prepared for moments of vulnerability.
+While working with a marriage counselor, be prepared for moments of vulnerability.
 It is at these times that the hard, unrelenting truth can sometimes overwhelm you.

-Is the truth a bad thing?
+So, is knowing the truth a bad thing?

-Nonetheless the truth needs to come out.
+Nonetheless, the truth needs to come out.
 If both you and your partner have openness and honesty this creates the required situation for trust to re-build.
-Only then can you really deal with the damage that has been made.
+Only then you can really deal with the damage that has been made.

 Be careful of the personal situation of your counselor

-The benefits of marriage counseling
+The benefits of marriage counseling after an affair

-Not only did their relationship endure after infidelity, it thrived due to increased understanding between partners and more intimacy in the relationship.
+Not only did their relationship endure after infidelity, but it also thrived due to increased understanding between partners and more intimacy in the relationship.

 Going to see a marriage counselor is hard.
 But it sure beats doing nothing and hoping that things will get better

 It is beneficial to work together on improving your relationship

 Simply showing up together might seem trivial, but it’s a great first step.

 Many issues between partners remain unresolved because one of the two does not want to see a therapist or counselor.
-However if both of you are committed to the same goal – that is, improving your relationship and building trust – it is definitely a huge advantage.
+However, if both of you are committed to the same goal – that is, improving your relationship and building trust – it is definitely a huge advantage.

 A better understanding of yourself and your spouse

-But not only that, it will also help you take a closer look at yourself.
+But not only that, but it will also help you take a closer look at yourself.
 Who are you deep down?
 What do you value most?
 What are your desires and needs?

 This introspection can really improve both your relationship and your life in general.

-Marriage counseling does work.
-Even after infidelity.
+Yes, it does work.
+Even after infidelity!

 Is it easy?

-A lot of hard work, commitment and forgiveness are required.
+A lot of hard work, commitment, and forgiveness are required.
 But if you and your partner both work on the same goal, it can be done.